srpsco/help.nitrous.io/articles/getting-started.md

 In your terminal, you should see something like this:

 <pre class="">
-  The authenticity of host '[apse1.actionbox.io]:10253 ([54.251.42.128]:10253)' cant be established.
+  The authenticity of host '[apse1.nitrous.io]:10253 ([54.251.42.128]:10253)' cant be established.
   RSA key fingerprint is 57:b7:dd:50:04:09:e8:f8:e5:93:e1:2d:2f:46:a5:f5.
   Are you sure you want to continue connecting (yes/no)? yes
 </pre>

-Type "yes", which will add your Action box to your known_hosts ssh file.
+Type "yes", which will add your Nitrous.IO box to your known_hosts ssh file.

 <pre class="">
-Warning: Permanently added '[apse1.actionbox.io]:10253, [54.251.42.128]:10253' (RSA) to the list of known hosts.
+Warning: Permanently added '[apse1.nitrous.io]:10253, [54.251.42.128]:10253' (RSA) to the list of known hosts.
 Welcome to Nitrous.IO (GNU/Linux 3.2.0-31-virtual x86_64)
 </pre>

 Now go ahead and poke around-- you should be in your remote box on Nitrous.IO!

-### 4. Add Action Box SSH Keys to Github
+### 4. Add Nitrous.IO Box SSH Keys to Github

-So we've got our development box built, but what if we want to get a project we've been working on into our box on Action?
+So we've got our development box built, but what if we want to get a project we've been working on into our box on Nitrous.IO?

 Adding SSH Keys to Github is super easy, just check out the steps in the following article: